 3. Duration of Blemish

-Every type of blemish seems to have a life of its own, and some will last longer than others based on its size and the location on the face.
+Every type of blemish seems to have a life of its own, and some will last longer than others based on their size and location.
 Generally speaking, the longer a blemish lasts, the more likely it is to develop a mark.

 4. How the Blemish Was Cared For